GlebIrovich/newsfeeder/README.md

 | lang | Defines language of the date| [ISO language code](http://www.mathguide.de/info/tools/languagecode.html)|

 Now you are set to go.
 Write to the [NewsFeeder Bot](https://t.me/news_box_bot) and post your articles!
+I encourage you to use file upload instead of photo upload in Telegram since file upload will not compress your pictures.
+Please use photos with dimensions 360x450.
+Otherwise, they will be centred and cropped.

 Please feel free to share your feedback!